-A number of small drainage lines have been identified within the Study Area, as shown in Drawing No. MSEC353-06.
-Most of these drainage lines flow towards Moolarben Creek and Murragamba Creek, which flows into Wilpinjong Creek, then the Goulburn River.
+A number of small drainage lines have been identified above the longwalls and within the Study Area, as shown in Drawing No. MSEC353-06.
+Some of these drainage lines flow to the west and north towards Moolarben Creek and then flow into the Goulburn River near Ulan.
+The other drainage lines flow to the east towards the Murragamba Creek, Wilpinjong Creek, Wollar Creek and then to the Goulburn River.
 After the Open Cuts have been formed most of these drainage lines will flow into the Open Cut Pit.
+Some of the drainage lines are also located under the proposed northern out of pit emplacement and will therefore be filled in before the longwalls are proposed to be extracted.
 The predictions and impact assessments for a selected number of drainage lines within the Study Area are provided in the following sections.